Healthier Glades Brings Chair Yoga to Local Residents Through Let’s Move 365 Initiative

 “Chair yoga has been a game-changer,” said one participant.
 “It’s low-impact, but it helps with flexibility, balance, and stress.
 And it’s been a great way to connect with neighbors.”

 Chair yoga is suitable for people of all ages and abilities, including those who find traditional yoga challenging due to health conditions or mobility limitations.
-According to an article by Brown University, chair yoga health benefits may include improved strength, leading to better balance and lower risk of falls; reduced stress, promoting relaxation and mental clarity; and improved pain management.
+In addition to Park and Wiese's study, other researchers have found that chair yoga can improve brain health, and other benefits as highlighted by Wake Forest and Brown Universities.
+These wellness outcomes include improved strength, leading to better balance and lower risk of falls; reduced stress, promoting relaxation and mental clarity; and improved pain management.

 Let’s Move 365 is part of a broader collaboration between Digital Vibez, Inc., Healthier Glades, and other local partners to provide consistent, year-round opportunities for residents to stay active and engaged in healthy living.
 Chair yoga classes will resume on August 5, 2025, and will continue every Tuesday and Thursday from 4:00–5:00 PM at St. John First Missionary Baptist Church, 600 SW 8th St, Belle Glade, FL 33430.